29 January 2019

 “However, this voluntary measure has not been entirely effective and is currently under review by an independent panel of experts.

-“The Australian government’s recent announcement on payment times provided a positive end to 2018, ensuring large businesses pay small to medium enterprises within 20 days as a condition of future government contracts and those with $100 million turnover publish their payment times in their annual report.
+“The Australian government’s recent announcement on payment times provided a positive end to 2018, ensuring large businesses pay small to medium enterprises within 20 days as a condition of future government contracts and those with $100 million turnover publish their payment information annually on a reporting framework.

 “Cash flow is king to small business and late payments can be the difference between success and insolvency.